JoeLumbley/File-Explorer/README.md

 ## 🧠 How It Works (Step‑By‑Step)

 ### 1. **Input Validation**
-The method immediately rejects empty or whitespace paths.
+Rejects empty or whitespace paths to prevent confusing errors.
-This prevents confusing errors later.

 ### 2. **Same‑Path Check**
-If the source and destination resolve to the same path, the move is canceled.
+If the source and destination resolve to the same location, the move is canceled.

 ### 3. **Protected Path Safety**
 Both source and destination are checked against a protected‑paths list.